JuliaHealth/KomaMRI.jl/README.md

 > :warning: **KomaMRI.jl v0.6 is coming**: A hugely improved version of the package is going public in the next weeks.
-Please wait for a little bit, `] add KomaMRI` and `using KomaMRIMRI` will work soon.
+Please wait for a little bit, `] add KomaMRI` and `using KomaMRI` will work soon.
 If you are impatient like me, you could always `] add https://github.com/cncastillo/KomaMRI.jl`.

 > 🟢: **ISMRM 2022 presentation**: My abstract presentation is now uploaded [here!](https://www.youtube.com/watch?v=tH_XUnoSJK8)